KiboOst/jeedom_docs/other/Rhasspy/RhasspyLogger/index.md

 # Rhasspy-Logger

 Python script as a service to provides a log file of most important Rhasspy mqtt topics.

-Basically, this script subscribe to hotword, intent, tss and such Rhasspy topics, to provides a log files of what happens.
+Basically, this script subscribe to hotword, intent, tss and such Rhasspy MQTT topics, to provides a log files of what happens on master and its satellites.

 This allow to check what's going on while using Rhasspy.

 Coming soon ...